 Managing your Rates: For those who have been freelancing for a while, you may well have found yourself offering discounted prices for clients during the pandemic.
 Is now the time to start increasing them again?
 It really depends on the client and your situation.
 Consider what you know about their business model and whether they are in a position to accommodate a larger budget.
 If so, don’t be afraid to raise the topic, you are worth it.
 Try tying it into a review of the current arrangement and what you can offer to make the increase a more worthwhile investment.
 You can even research the current market rates in order to show them relevant data.

 Ensuring Stability: If 2020 taught us anything, it is that uncertainty can be just around the corner.
-Freelancers need to be vigilant about their financial future, especially when it comes to contracts, retainers, and income insurance protection.
+Freelancers need to be vigilant about their financial future, especially when it comes to contracts, retainers, and income protection.
 Secure, long-term contracts will help you manage your accounts and have a more structured annual budget.
-But without the traditional protections, one might have as an employee, you need to invest in securing your financial future with income insurance.
+But without the traditional protections, one might have as an employee, you need to invest in securing your financial future with disability insurance, or disability income insurance as we at Asteya like to call it.
 A small investment every month could make all the difference if something happens that prevents you from working for a long period of time.

 Protecting your income is never too late!
 After all, today is always better than later.
 Visit asteya.world for free and instant pricing on your next disability income insurance policy.